ordotools/ecclesiastical-lineage/EDITOR_ONLY_ACCESS_PLAN.md

   - Settings (new)
   - Admin Panel (new)

-### Phase 4: Route Access Control
+### Phase 4: Route Access Control ✅ COMPLETED

-#### 4.1 Restrict Standalone Routes
+#### 4.1 Restrict Standalone Routes ✅ COMPLETED
 - **Routes to Restrict**:
-  - `/settings` - Redirect to editor
+  - `/settings` - Redirect to editor ✅
-  - `/user_management` - Redirect to editor
+  - `/user_management` - Redirect to editor ✅
-  - `/metadata` - Redirect to editor
+  - `/metadata` - Redirect to editor ✅
-  - `/comments_management` - Redirect to editor
+  - `/comments_management` - Redirect to editor ✅
-  - `/audit_logs` - Redirect to editor
+  - `/audit_logs` - Redirect to editor ✅
-  - `/clergy` - Redirect to editor
+  - `/clergy` - Redirect to editor ✅
-  - Any other management routes
+  - Any other management routes ✅

-#### 4.2 Update Navigation Links
+#### 4.2 Update Navigation Links ✅ COMPLETED
-- **Files**: All templates with navigation
+- **Files**: All templates with navigation ✅
-- **Action**: Update all links to point to editor interface
+- **Action**: Update all links to point to editor interface ✅
 - **Examples**:
-  - Dashboard links → Editor links
+  - Dashboard links → Editor links ✅
-  - Settings links → Editor settings panel
+  - Settings links → Editor settings panel ✅
-  - Management links → Editor admin panel
+  - Management links → Editor admin panel ✅

+**Status**: ✅ PHASE 4 COMPLETED - All standalone management routes now redirect to editor interface with proper panel anchors.
+All navigation links updated to point to editor.
+Access control fully implemented.

 ### Phase 5: Testing and Validation